mvolkmann/blog/src/rust.md

 but they evaluate to a value.
 Instead of `case` statements inside a `switch` they have "match arms".
-There must be a match arm for every possible value of the expression being matched (exhaustive).
+There must be a match arm for every possible value of the expression being matched, i.e. they must be exhaustive.
 For example:

 ```rust